RivaD2/reading-notes/301/class-07.md

 **Ok, so again, A RESTful web application exposes information about itself in the form of information about its resources.
 It also enables the client to take actions on those resources, such as create new resources (i.e. create a new user) or change existing resources (i.e. edit a post).**

-## So how are API's REstful anyway?
+## So how are API's RESTful anyway?
 * In order for your APIs to be RESTful, you have to follow a set of constraints when you write them.
 * These constraints will make the API easier to use